uprush/hachi/cdh-twitter-analytics.md

 ```

 ### Query Data in Apache Hive
-We can also use Apache Hive to access data stored in FlashBlade via S3A.
+We can also use Apache Hive to access data stored in S3 via S3A.
 This is open used for reporting use cases.

-Open a Hive client, create a external table in Hive, point its location to the bucket on FlashBlade via S3A.
+Open a Hive client, create a external table in Hive, point its location to the bucket on S3 via S3A.

 ```sql
 $ beeline